-The Company prefers to compensate its executive officers using a mix of short and longer-term compensation, with an emphasis on performance and does not believe that providing an executive perquisite program is consistent with our overall compensation philosophy.
-We generally do not provide any benefits to our executives that are not provided or otherwise available to all of our employees.
+The Company prefers to compensate its executive officers using a mix of short- and longer-term compensation, with an emphasis on performance, and does not believe that providing an executive perquisite program is consistent with our overall compensation philosophy.
+We have not provided any benefits to our executives that are not provided or otherwise available to all of our employees.
 In this regard it should be noted that we do not provide pension arrangements, post-retirement health coverage, or similar benefits for our executives or employees.

-The perquisites that we provide are as follows.
-We provide a 401(k) Plan for all employees; however, at this stage we do not provide any matching funds to this plan for anyone.
+The perquisites that we provide are as follows: We provide a 401(k) Plan for all employees; however, at this stage we do not provide any matching funds to this plan for anyone.
 Our health and insurance plans are the same for all employees.
 In general our employees pay approximately 30% of the health premiums due.
 In 2006 we announced a sales incentive trip to reward the top achievers in our sales and service organizations.
 For the people selected to go, if they so choose, participants may be accompanied by their spouse or a guest.
-The first recipients of this benefit will occur in fiscal 2007.
-We also provided an automobile allowance to a European-based executive officer as that is part of the normal competitive compensation package in that market.
-We do not provide such allowances to our US based executives.
+This trip is hosted by and attended by certain members of our executive team, including some of our Named Executive Officers.
+The first recipients of this benefit occurred in 2007.
+We also provide an automobile allowance to a European-based executive officer and to European-based sales employees that is part of the normal competitive compensation package in those markets.
+We do not provide such allowances to our US-based executives or sales employees.